Saronic Gulf Yacht Charter Guide | Greece

 In the Argolic Gulf and Hydra Island, the wind blows mainly from the southeast.
 The Meltemi wind can be strong in the afternoon, but otherwise, it is normally calm.
 The Katabatic wind also affects the region coming off the mountaintops of the Peloponnese though very rarely reaching higher than Force 5 and blowing for short periods.
 The average temperature from June to September in this region is 25-34C (77-93 F) but in May and October, the weather is a little bit cooler.

 The Saronic and Argolic Gulfs and the eastern coast of the Peloponnese are very well protected areas with light and consistent winds, allowing for relaxed sailing throughout the islands.
 As the islands are so close together your navigation is predominantly by sight, making life much easier for yourselves and your crew.
-The Sardonic islands are a great place to charter a Crewed Sailing Yacht; you can gain the true sailing experience and feel the breeze in your hair whilst exploring these quieter, historic Greek Islands.
+The Saronic islands are a great place to charter a crewed sailing yacht; you can gain the true sailing experience and feel the breeze in your hair whilst exploring these quieter, historic Greek Islands.

 The island of Aegina is located only 16.5 nautical miles from Athens and the port of Piraeus but has still retained its charm and culture.
 According to legend, Aegina took its name from a nymph whom Zeus fell in love with and took to the island!
 Indeed this island has over 3000 years of history meaning that there is a plethora of incredible sights and places to explore.